English

 note_html — retrieve a single section

 note_html accepts an optional toc_path parameter.
-Pass a path value from a TOC item to retrieve only that section's HTML instead of the full note.
+Pass a path value from a search match or an expand child to retrieve only that section's HTML instead of the full note.

 note_html(pid=42, toc_path=["Chapter 1", "Introduction"])

-This is useful when a note is long: load the TOC via search, pick the relevant section by its path, then fetch just that section with note_html.
+This is useful when a note is long: locate the section via search or expand, then fetch just that section with note_html.
+Pass match_id from a search match instead for a focused chunk window around that specific hit.

 Saving tokens with TOC navigation

 Long notes can cost many tokens if loaded in full.
-The toc and toc_path fields let an agent fetch only the section it actually needs.
+The toc_path and expand mechanics let an agent fetch only the section it actually needs.

 Recommended workflow: